tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 12 - Risk Analysis and Safety in Robotics and Automation.md

 ---

 ## Risk Analysis
-Systematic and scientific method to predict and subsequently
+Systematic and scientific method to predict and subsequently assist to prevent occurrence of accident in a system.
+It can be applied in all stages of design

+**Event Consequence:**

 # Additional Content